AGENTS.md

 ```

-Each entity's full contract, and the catalog of scene variants, lives in [`www-v/three-isometric-engine/world-entities/AGENTS.md`](www-v/three-isometric-engine/world-entities/AGENTS.md) and the `/-/islands` presets.
+Each entity's full contract, and the catalog of scene variants, lives in [`www-v/three-isometric-engine/world-entities/AGENTS.md`](www-v/three-isometric-engine/world-entities/AGENTS.md) and the `/-/vmax-tools-template/islands` presets.
 The one-liners above are an index, not the spec.

 ### How mounting and data flow work